strongtyped/strongtyped.github.io/source/_posts/2014-05-11-reactive-programming-try-future.markdown

 * can be fulfilled (written) only once, in a thread safe way
 * can be pushed (and read) many times.

+It is possible, and often useful, to define futures directly in terms of promises.
+This blog post does not go into details.

 This definition of computations in terms of `mkFuture` is, in a way, more complex than needed.
 For the moment, we are dealing with reactive computations with _one_ value.
-Reactive computations with _many_ values will be defined in the next blog post a similar way.
+Reactive computations with _many_ values will be defined in the next blog post a in similar way.
 We want to emphasize this analogy.

 When considering `mkFuture` as the _only_ way to make a future, in a way, `Future[Z]` becomes the same as `Callback[Z] => Unit`.